Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 The pH scale ranges from 1 to 14.
 A pH of 7.0 is neutral, above that is alkaline and below that is acidic. pH is a negative log, therefore as hydrogen concentration increases, pH number decreases.

-To put it simply, a solution or soil pH of 5.0 is ten times more acidic that a solution of 6.0 and 100 times more acidic than a solution with 7.0 pH.
+To put it simply, a solution or soil pH of 5.0 is ten times more acidic than a solution of 6.0 and 100 times more acidic than a solution with 7.0 pH.

 Why is pH important in the garden?